harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### Vanity URL issues

-Once you have got the vanity url enabled for your account , in case you are using the SAML login , you will need to update ACS URL with the updated vanity url.

-Ex: Current ACS URL is https://app.harness.io/gateway/api/users/saml-login?accountId=xxxxxxxxxxxxxxxx after enabling vanity it should be updated to : https://vanity-url.harness.io/gateway/api/users/saml-login?accountId=xxxxxxxxxxxxxx
+When a vanity URL is enabled for an account using SAML login, you must update your ACS URL with your vanity URL.
+For example, if your original ACS URL is `https://app.harness.io/gateway/api/users/saml-login?accountId=xxxxxxxxxxxxxxxx`, after enabling a vanity URL, you must update it to something like `https://VANITYURL.harness.io/gateway/api/users/saml-login?accountId=xxxxxxxxxxxxxx`.

 #### Restoring accidently deleted User Groups